-- the list-serve is an appropriate method of recruiting participants, and
+- The list-serve is an appropriate method of recruiting participants

 This study has been reviewed by the ATSA Research Committee who determined that it is of interest and relevance to ATSA membership, and that it has been approved by a recognized research ethics review board.
 Permission to use the ATSA list-serve to recruit participants does not imply that ATSA endorses or approves of the theory, hypotheses, or methods of this study.

 This high-impact journal presents the latest research findings on sexual offending and sexual offenders.
-It is the official publication the Association for the Treatment of Sexual Abusers, and free to members.
+It is the official publication the Association for the Treatment and Prevention of Sexual Abuse, and free to members.
 Both ATSA members and non-members are welcome to submit a manuscript for review.